cyasmani/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- The useRouteMatch hook allows you to access the match property so that you don't have to use a Route component.
+Mostly used to make nested paths.

 1. How would you explain form validation to someone who has never programmed before?
+- Form validation is how well the values you have inputted into the form matches with the values that the form requires.

 1. In 1-2 sentences, define end to end testing.
+- End to end testing is testing the entire app.

 ## Instructions